 The lateral lunge can be done a few ways.
 You can do alternating lateral lunges where you keep your feet planted, alternating lateral lunges where you step the working leg out each rep from a position where your feet are hip width, or you can do one side at a time in the same manner (either keeping your feet planted in a wide stance or coming up to a hip width standing position each rep).

-Let’s just go over the one side lateral lunge that requires your to step out with each rep.
+Let’s just go over the one side lateral lunge that requires your to step out with each rep:

 You can do this same exercise by alternating sides, which you’d do 20 reps total.

-Make this exercise more difficult by simply holding onto weight.
+Progression: Make this exercise more difficult by simply holding onto weight.
 You can simply hold onto dumbbells or kettlebells to increase resistance.

-This is one of the best isometric exercises for your glutes, hamstrings, lower back and abs.
+The glute bridge is one of the best isometric exercises for your glutes, hamstrings, lower back and abs.
 Moreover, it is accessible for anyone as it is pretty easy to do.
 Really squeeze those glutes to keep your body in a straight line and you will feel it.

 How To Do The Glute Bridge: